vinceanalytics/vince/README.md

 ## vince

-*under active deleopment: we are pivoting away from distribute,in-memory model*
+*under active deleopment: we are pivoting away from distributed, in-memory model*